Family Food on the Table

 • About

-And, as much as I love food and cooking, that might mean staying out of the kitchen.
+As much as I love food and cooking, sometimes on holiday weekends, I kinda like staying out of the kitchen.
 (Well, for the most part.
-Let’s not get crazy – it’s me we’re talking about!)
+Let's not get crazy - it's me we're talking about!)

 Plus, it's just 7 ingredients!